Adapted from a West African folktale.

 CROCODILE: Are you on your way to Hyena’s party?

 OSTRICH: I can’t wait to see it!
-I hear that it has enormously tall, white walls covered in gaily painted designs: spirals and circles and zigzags!
+I hear it has enormously tall, white walls covered in gaily painted designs: spirals and circles and zigzags!

 CROCODILE: I hear that after we tour the home, Hyena is having a great feast.
 All the guests are invited to eat all they want!